w3c/wai-tutorials/source/carousels/structure.html.erb.md

 <%= ref :start %>
 {:/}

-Every carousel should be enclosed in a labeled region, to allow users find the carousel more easily.
-In the following example a `<section>` element is used to define the region and `aria-labelledby` defines the heading that contains the label.
+Every carousel should be enclosed in a labeled region, to allow users to find the carousel easily.
+In the following example, a `<section>` element is used to define the region and `aria-labelledby` defines the heading that contains the label.

 {::nomarkdown}
 <%= ref :middle %>